|||

 Putting aside that Google kept adding to Google Docs (so it wasn’t complete” as Cohen says it was), he’s deliberately misinterpreting viable.”

-With MVPs and SLCs, he seems to be doing this:
+With MVPs and SLCs, Cohen seems to be replacing minimum” with simple” and viable” with loveable” and complete”:

 Instead of Minimum” which sounds sad, let’s say Simple.”
 Fine, I don’t mind this, but minimum” never bothered me.